ropensci/phonfieldwork/README.md

 ## To do:

-* export to ELAN, EXMARALDA files
+* export to ELAN and EXMARALDA files
+* use ELAN and EXMARALDA files in the whole pipline discribed in docs
 * add textgrid visualisation